-“Travel notes tells a story about the artist’s memories of adventures with friends.
+“Travel notes tell a story about the artist’s memories of adventures with friends.
 The details achieved in these woodcut prints are amazing.
 The people, dogs, cats, birds and insects are beautifully captured.”

 Take a step forward and…

 + forget about the subject matter.
-Instead look at the texture of the medium and the way it’s been applied.
+Instead, look at the texture of the medium and the way it’s been applied.
 How can you replicate it? + notice the colours.
 Are they subtle, are they high contrast?
-What colours sit side-by-side and what effect does that create? + take detail photos (where allowed) to examine and display in your studio
+What colours sit side-by-side and what effect does that create? + take detailed photos (where allowed) to examine and display in your studio